 If you do not smoke and have asthma, try to avoid being exposed to tobacco smoke because this may trigger your symptoms.

 If your child has been diagnosed with asthma, you should try to ensure that nobody smokes around them.

-- Find out more about asthma on NHS Choices website.
+- Find out more about asthma on the NHS website.